ckoutavas/GoogleAnalytics4/README.md

  - FULL_REGEXP = 5
  - PARTIAL_REGEXP = 6

- The matech type can be added using `Filter.StringFilter.MatchType.EXACT` or `Filter.StringFilter.MatchType(1)`
+ The match type can be added using:
+  - `Filter.StringFilter.MatchType.EXACT`
+  - `Filter.StringFilter.MatchType(1)`

 ```
 import GA4